randomblast/drupal-facebook/README.txt

   and you want updates to be easier.
 Visit Site Building >> Themes so that Drupal will detect the new theme.

+- If using Facebook Connect, your theme needs the following attribute in it's <html> tag: xmlns:fb="http://www.facebook.com/2008/fbml" See http://www.drupalforfacebook.org/node/1106.
+This also applies to themes used for iframe canvas pages.

 - Edit your settings.php file (sites/default/settings.php, depending
   on your install) to include fb_settings.inc (in this directory).
   For example, add this at the very end of your settings.php: